tzcytpm/pl-comms-web/docs/translating.md

-# How to translate privateLINE Comms Dev
+# How to translate PL Comms

 ## Requirements

 -   Web Browser
 -   Be able to understand English
--   Be able to understand the language you want to translate privateLINE Comms Dev into
+-   Be able to understand the language you want to translate PL Comms into

 ## Join #element-translations:matrix.org